 Interprofessional Team-Based Opioid Education

-A rise in opioid overdose rates in the United States has been coined as an “opioid epidemic,” requiring a closer look at how opioids are prescribed (United States Department of Health and Human Services [HHS], 2017; Centers for Disease Control [CDC], 2016).
-Additionally, millions of people suffer with opioid use disorder (OUD) and admit to misuse of prescription opioids (HHS, 2017).
-All health care professions have a role to play in reducing this public health crisis.
+A rise in opioid overdose rates in the United States has been defined as an “opioid epidemic,” requiring a closer look at how opioids are prescribed.1,2 Additionally, millions of people suffer with opioid use disorder (OUD) and admit to misuse of prescription opioids.1,2 All health care professions have a role to play in reducing this public health crisis.
 Chronic pain is also a common, disabling and costly public health issue.
-The U.S. National Pain Strategy (2016) calls for a better trained workforce armed with a multidisciplinary team-based approach to assess, treat, and manage the care of patients with pain.
-Personalized, patient-centered strategies to prevent and treat chronic pain must be balanced with efforts to curb inappropriate opioid prescribing and use practices (National Pain Strategy, 2016).
-We must start early, educating tomorrow’s health care providers about interprofessional team-based tactics for pain management and opioid misuse prevention.
-Simultaneously, we must also educate today’s primary care teams on current best practices for treating chronic pain and preventing consequences of opioid misuse.
+The U.S. Department of Health and Human Services Pain Management Best Practices Inter-agency Task Force Report (2019) calls for a better trained workforce armed with a multidisciplinary team-based approach to assess, treat, and manage the care of patients with pain.
+Personalized, patient-centered strategies to prevent and treat chronic pain must be balanced with efforts to curb inappropriate opioid prescribing and use practices.3 We must start early, educating tomorrow’s health care providers about interprofessional team-based tactics for pain management and opioid misuse prevention.4 Simultaneously, we must also educate today’s primary care teams on current best practices for treating chronic pain and preventing consequences of opioid misuse.5

 - United States Department of Health and Human Services [HHS].
 (2017).
 What is the U.S. opioid epidemic?
 Retrieved from https://www.hhs.gov/opioids/about-the-epidemic/index.html

 - Centers for Disease Control and Prevention [CDC].
 (2019).
 CDC guideline for prescribing opioids for chronic pain.
 Retrieved from https://www.cdc.gov/drugoverdose/prescribing/guideline.html